Pois0nEy3/DiR_Brute/README.md

 DiR_Brute
 =======

-Directory or Files brute force in webpages!
+Directory or Files brute force to http!

-Support send messages to Telegram channel
+Support API send messages to Telegram channel

 Automatic Setup (if you download from git, don't need setup) :
 <code>$ ./Setup.sh</code>